ParsaJR/pastore/README.md

 - Api service which runs the Pastore api and hosts its frontend client.

 After that, your service is ready to be served at port 8080.
+You can serve it either directly, or by using a reverse proxy like Caddy or Nginx.

 <!-- > [!IMPORTANT] -->
 <!-- > As for now, You need to reverse proxy the api service under the location -->